 Here are some of the upgrades and features that have been released with QuickBooks 2019 this month.
 Some are specific to individual products and others are standard over all products.
-The following are standard upgrades over all QuickBooks desktop products.
+The following are standard upgrades over all QuickBooks desktop products, unless specifically noted otherwise.

 Technology fails all the time, so it’s important to know that your information will be safe somewhere if this happens to you.
 Intuit has improved their Data Protect system so that you can choose what you back up, get confirmation that it is being backed up, and receive emails if something fails to back up.
 You choose how often to back up, and get notifications if you’ve waiting too long between backups.

 QuickBooks lets you choose which items on your computer you’d like to save, even things that aren’t related to your QuickBooks files.